o3de/o3de.org/content/docs/user-guide/visualization/cinematics/using-record-mode.md

 1. In the Track View, select or create the sequence that you want.

 1. In the **Play** toolbar, click the **Start Auto Recording** icon.
-The playhead automatically moves in the timeline based on the setting specified in the drop\-down menu.
+The playhead automatically moves in the timeline based on the setting specified in the drop-down menu.

 1. In the viewport, manipulate a component entity that is part of your sequence.
 As the playhead moves and you make changes to component entities, your changes appear in the timeline as animation keys.